Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce RTX 3090 should theoretically be just a bit superior to the Radeon RX 7900 XT in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce RTX 3090 should theoretically be a little bit superior to the Radeon RX 7900 XT in general. (explain)

-Texel RateThe Radeon RX 7900 XT should be just a bit (about 10%) better at anisotropic filtering than the GeForce RTX 3090. (explain)
+Texel RateThe Radeon RX 7900 XT should be a bit (about 10%) better at texture filtering than the GeForce RTX 3090. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison